deepflowio/docs/translate/translated/02-ce-install/02-all-in-one.md

 Refer to [Monitoring Traditional Servers](./legacy-host) to deploy deepflow-agent for this server.

-## Access Grafana Page
+## Access the Grafana Page

-The port for DeepFlow Grafana deployed using Docker Compose is 3000, and the user password is admin:deepflow.
+The DeepFlow Grafana port deployed using Docker Compose is 3000, and the user password is admin:deepflow.

 For example, if the machine IP is 10.1.2.3, the Grafana access URL is http://10.1.2.3:3000